vishalp018/Course-Selling-App-Backend/readme.md

 # Course Selling App Backend (console based)

 This is a backend application for a course selling platform built using Node.js, Express, and MongoDB.
-It provides APIs for user and admin functionalities such as authentication, course management, and course purchases.
-This project does not include a frontend.
+It provides APIs for user and admin functionalities such as authentication, course management, and course purchases. building frontend on other github repo using next js framework

 ## Features